top of page

 Final Thoughts

-If you recognise yourself in the freeze response, whether through silence, procrastination, or emotional shutdown, know that you’re not alone.
+If you recognize yourself in the freeze response, whether through silence, procrastination, or emotional shutdown, know that you’re not alone.
 These are understandable responses to trauma, and they can change.

 I’ve walked this path myself, and I support clients to do the same.
 Together we can work on healing your nervous system so that you can move beyond survival and begin to truly live.